thyronea/ai1Health/README.txt

 All In 1 Health: A robust electronic health system

 To Do:
-- Delete Overview
-- Redesign Recommendation Box - Schedule ($iz_date needs to be a loop), COVID-19, Influenza.
+- Redesign Recommendation Box - Schedule (update design when almost due and overdue), COVID-19, Influenza.
 - Fix Reset password error
 - 1 dose should not be deducted when selecting the same vaccine (per lot & ndc) from inventory during edit
 - Create Modal for Inventory Archive